Anush008/fastembed-rs/README.md

     "query: Hello, World!",
     "passage: This is an example passage.",
-    // You can leave out the prefix but it's recommended "fastembed-rs is licensed under MIT"
+    // You can leave out the prefix but it's recommended "fastembed-rs is licensed under Apache  2.0"
     ];

  // Generate embeddings with the default batch size, 256